Entomomatico/ymd75v3isoes/README.md

 (ymd75v3isoes_layout.jpg shows the layout for this firmware)

-This firmware was generated in this page: http://mtkeyboard.vip/ (the .json file allow you to load this layout at that page and modify it as you need)
+This firmware was generated in this page: http://mtkeyboard.vip/<br>
+(the .json file allow you to load this layout at that page and modify it as you need)

-In order to flash the firmware(the .hex file) into the pcb I follow the instructions of this document: http://Drive.google.com/file/d/1115vf8N4E2NMiSnLZkg-oRiilEUqG_GE/view?usp=sharing
+In order to flash the firmware(the .hex file) into the pcb I follow the instructions of this document:<br>
+http://Drive.google.com/file/d/1115vf8N4E2NMiSnLZkg-oRiilEUqG_GE/view?usp=sharing

 To control and flash the pcb is necessary to use de Zadig software and the QMK Toolbox software as described in the document above.

-UPDATE 08/07/2021:<br>
+#### UPDATE 08/07/2021:<br>
 Volume up/down: Fn + Up Arrow/Down Arrow<br>
 Volume mute: Fn + M<br>
 Song Next/Prev: Fn + Right Arrow/Left Arrow<br>